Air Tightness Testing

 We present 'Pre' and 'Post' Combined Energy Reports, which will help you see the difference we have made

 Achieving improved air tightness is a key factor for building contractors in meeting the government’s targets for reduced carbon emissions and improved energy efficiency by 2050.
 You can reduce your building heating costs, sometimes significantly, by as much as 40%, depending on how draughty your building is now.

 Our Air Tightness Service

-Our technician will assisst in finding air leaks for 30 minutes while on site during the final Air Test and issue the AP result certificate and report to Building Control within 48 hours of conducting the test and the invoice being paid.
-Building Control will advise you if the AP result is acceptable, if not another Air Tightness Test will be required at an additional cost.
-Our technician is qualified to perform both L1 and L2 Building Air Permeability testing and is Registered with IoM Building Control to the Islands 2014 New Build air testing standards;
+Our technician will assist in finding air leaks for 30 minutes while on site during the final air test and issue the Air Permeability result certificate and report to building control within 48 hours of conducting the test and the invoice being paid.
+Building control will advise you if the AP result is acceptable or if not another Air Tightness Test will be required at an additional cost.
+Our technician is qualified to perform both L1 and L2 building air permeability testing and is registered with Isle of Man Building Control to the islands 2014 new build air testing standards:

 L1 - Dwellings & Commercial properties up to a volume of 4000 cubic meters

 L2 - Dwellings & Commercial properties in excess of volumes over 4000 cubic meter

 Our prices start at £200 + VAT for an internal floor area of up to 100 square meters.

 What is Air Tightness Testing?